new mum gift ideas, gifts for new mums, new mum gifts, new mum tips, best gifts for new mums, present for new mum

 It’s what happens inside her head.

-And that’s where most gifts completely miss the mark.
+And that’s where most gifts for new mums completely miss the point.

 Then my babies arrived.
-And I felt lost.
+And I felt completely lost.

 I didn’t feel that “love at first sight” everyone talks about.